🎉 BIG News: Peridio is now a Solution Advisor in the NVIDIA Partner Network! →

 How Telly Uses Peridio

-Given that Telly was one of Peridio's earliest customers, they've been instrumental in shaping the platform's features to ensure it meets the needs of engineering teams globally.
+Telly was one of Peridio's earliest customers, and their feedback has been instrumental in shaping the platform's capabilities.
+Today, they leverage advanced features to support their unique business model and development velocity.

 Cohort-Based Release Management

-Telly implements a sophisticated five-tier cohort system for controlled rollouts:
+Telly has implemented a sophisticated five-tier cohort system that enables controlled rollouts and comprehensive testing:

-• Nightly Debug Cohort: Used for daily builds and rapid testing
+• Nightly Debug Cohort: Daily builds for engineering testing

-• Nightly User Cohort: For production-like testing without debug features
+• Nightly User Cohort: Production-like testing without debug features

-• Release User Debug Cohort: For release candidate testing
+• Release User Debug Cohort: Release candidate validation

-• Public Beta Release User Cohort: For early adopter testing
+• Public Beta Release User Cohort: Early adopter feedback collection

-• Partner Release Debug Cohort: For third-party vendor integration
+• Partner Release Debug Cohort: Third-party vendor integration testing

-They also create temporary release cohorts as needed for specific feature testing or parallel release trains, providing the flexibility essential to their development process.
+This system allows Telly to create temporary release cohorts for specific feature testing or run parallel release trains, ensuring maximum development velocity without compromising stability.

 Advanced Release Management

-Telly leverages several key aspects of the Peridio platform:
+Telly leverages key aspects of the Peridio platform for their operations:

-• Phased, Scheduled Releases: Enabling controlled deployment to different user segments
+• Phased, Scheduled Releases: Controlled deployment to specific user segments

-• Device Cohorts with Tag-Based Rollout: Allowing precise targeting of updates
+• Device Cohorts with Tag-Based Rollout: Precise targeting of updates

-• Component-Based Updates: Optimizing bandwidth and reducing update package size
+• Component-Based Updates: Optimized bandwidth usage and reduced package sizes

-• Visualization and Analytics: Providing real-time insights into fleet performance
+• Visualization and Analytics: Real-time insights into fleet performance

 • Differential Updates: Managing 20+ unique applications across their TV ecosystem